-We can be quick to judge in these situations partly out of insecurity and perhaps a bit of ego, as well.
+We can be quick to judge in these situations.
+That may be partly out of insecurity and perhaps a bit of ego, as well.
 Web design is a very saturated industry, and it’s natural to want to stand out.
 It makes sense that we would want to compare ourselves favorably to others in these cases.

-I’ve seen this in my own behavior.
-There have been instances where, after inheriting an existing site, a client will rip into the previous designer in a conversation with me.
+I’ve noticed this in my behavior.
+There have been instances where, after inheriting an existing site, a client will criticize the previous designer.
 I’ve found myself joining in, even though I knew nothing about them or their challenges.

 It’s also happened in the reverse situation of losing a site to someone else.
-When the site’s redesign was released, I was less-than-classy about it.
-At least, in my own inner monologue.
+When the site’s redesign was released, I was less-than-classy about it in my private thoughts.

-As time has gone on, I (thankfully) find myself doing this less and less.
-Sure, I may quibble with how a particular feature was built and how it’s going to make my day more difficult if I have to work with it.
-But petty judgements are fading away.
+As time has gone on, I (thankfully) find myself doing this less often.
+Sure, I may quibble with how a particular feature was built.
+But petty judgments are fading away.

-My experience has been that it’s just best to stay away from this type of behavior.
-On the surface, it may seem innocuous – especially if you’re not making remarks to anyone about it.
+My experience has been that it’s best to stay away from this type of behavior.
+On the surface, it may seem harmless – especially if you’re not making remarks to anyone about it.
 But there are several reasons to avoid it:

 It’s a Waste of Time

-If we have enough time to pick apart someone else, we must be doing something wrong.
-There simply has to be more productive ways to spend a few free minutes.
+If we have enough time to pick apart the flaws of someone else, we must be doing something wrong.
+There simply have to be more productive ways to spend a few free minutes.

 It Can Hamper Personal Growth

-None of us knows everything there is to know about design.
-By making dismissive judgements about others, we’re acting as though we are an authority on the subject.
-But we all have things we’ve yet to learn.
+None of us are design experts – nor are we perfect.
+By making dismissive judgments about others, we’re acting as though we are.
 Arrogance is a roadblock on the way to self-improvement.